SoK: Unintended Interactions among Machine Learning Defenses and Risks: Understanding Unintended Interactions

 \redmark\xspace\textbf{\ref{p1} (Membership inference)} can be used to construct fingerprints which relies $\model$ being susceptible to it.
 Dataset inference~\cite{maini2021dataset} uses a weak membership inference attack to identify $\model$'s decision boundary, that constitute its fingerprint.
 Specifically, it distinguishes between the distribution of distances of data records in $\dtrain$ and any other independent dataset to the decision boundary, and \emph{not} any individual data records.

 \textbf{\underline{\newtext{\ref{pd1} (Differential Privacy)}}}

 \redmark\xspace\textbf{\ref{r1} (Evasion)} is easier for $\privatemodel$.
 DPSGD reduces the distance between $\dtrain$ records and decision boundaries making it easier to generate adversarial examples~\cite{robustVDP1}.
 Also, training with DPSGD results in a less smooth curvature which can can potentially increase \ref{r1}~\cite{robustVDP1,moosavi2019robustness,robustVDP2,advattTransfer}. $\privatemodel$ creates a false sense of robustness via gradient masking, i.e., modifying the gradients to be useless for gradient based evasion (as observed in~\cite{robustVDP1}).
 However, $\privatemodel$ is still susceptible to non-gradient evasion.
+Bu and Zhang~\cite{bu2023differentially} show that training with DPSGD can result in adversarial robustness depending on the choice of hyperparameters (\greenmark).
+Further exploration is required to understand the conditions under which DPSGD and adversarial robustness align.

 \redmark\xspace\textbf{\ref{r2} (Poisoning)} can be more effective against $\privatemodel$.
 Prior works have suggested that \ref{r2} decreases as \ref{pd1} reduces their influence on the observables~\cite{hong2020effectiveness,poisonDP}: DPSGD constrains gradient magnitudes which enhances $\privatemodel$'s robustness against poisons.
 However, it has been shown that the choice of hyperparameters (e.g., noise multiplier, gradient clipping) are the reason for an improvement in robustness~\cite{jagielskiDP}.
 More investigation is required to understand the root cause of this interaction.